Penile Implant in Tyler, TX

 ED is usually caused by a medical condition, but it can also be related to prescription and recreational drugs, alcohol, smoking, and in some cases a result of psychological issues.
 ED becomes more common as you get older, but it’s not a normal result of aging.

 How to Know If You Are a Candidate for a Penile Implant

-A penile implant is a custom fit medical device which is surgically placed into the penis to produce a naturally looking and feeling erection.
+A penile implant is a custom-fit medical device that is surgically placed into the penis to produce a natural looking and feeling erection.